Blanking Out and ADHD: How They’re Connected

 In individuals with ADHD, the intricate relationship between mental fatigue and cognitive blank outs manifests uniquely.
 Prolonged cognitive effort, typical in ADHD, taxes the brain's executive functions.
 This heightened cognitive load, coupled with the brain's struggle to filter irrelevant stimuli, can lead to mental exhaustion.
 Dopamine, crucial for attention regulation, faces disruptions.
 As fatigue sets in, attention falters, contributing to cognitive blanks.

-Signs of Blackout in ADHD
+Signs Of Blackout In ADHD

 Inattention: Focus falters, attention wandering amid a sea of stimuli.
 A constant influx of distractions obscures crucial details, making them evade notice.
 Tasks unravel as sustained concentration proves challenging, with intermittent lapses in awareness and a struggle to maintain cognitive engagement.